alexshpilkin/studies/conres.md

 and the simulated `APPLICATION` has no knowledge of either.
-A serious attempt at an interactive debugger would probably look a lot like `SYSTEM`, except it could use system-specific knowledge to implement a full REPL for the user to inspect the system.
+A serious attempt at an interactive debugger would probably look a lot like `SYSTEM`, except it could use system-specific knowledge to implement a full debugging REPL.
 Alternatively, the list of restarts could be incorporated into the a return stack trace.

 Unlike the rest of the code, the example doesn't limit itself to the ANS CORE wordset; it uses quotations from Forth 200x and INCLUDED from FILE.